HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 ## Generate Audit Event Logs on the System

-Install all of the programs that you want to allow in the WDAC policy, on the VM.
-These are the programs that you want to allow to run and be installed on the target system once you've deployed the WDAC policy.
+Install all of the programs that you want to allow in the App Control policy, on the VM.
+These are the programs that you want to allow to run and be installed on the target system once you've deployed the App Control policy.

 * Installing or running 3rd party non-Microsoft programs, while ***Allow Microsoft*** policy in Audit mode is deployed on the VM, generates event logs for each of the programs and their files.